rodrigoqalba/Phase-1-Group-Project/README.md

 2.user is able to take two superheroes and. battle them
     -the powerstats of the cards can be compared and the one with a higher number will win battle

-3.use can view additional inforrmattion about the superhero with a 'info'button